OctopusDeploy/blog/blog/2020-12/home-automation/index.md

 ## Lesson 1: Z-Wave, Zigbee and WiFi

-Perhaps one of the most important lessons I learned was that not all "smart" devices communicate the same way, and they may require special equipment to operate.
+Perhaps one of the most important lessons I learned was that not all smart devices communicate the same way, and they may require special equipment to operate.

 A smart device will fall into three distinct communication categories: